-And then in 2012, that changed.
+And then in 2012, that all changed.
 By a chance occurrence, I was in New York when the Self Transcendence Six and Ten Day Race was going on, and I was able to visit the race.
-The race consists of a 6 day and a 10 day race taking place at the same time around a 1 mile loop, 24 hours a day.
-There was three or four of us in a car, and we drove up to Flushing Meadows Corona Park at around eleven o'clock at night, where the race was taking place - it was really quiet and peaceful; just runners stadily making their way around the one mile loop.
+The race consists of a six day and a 10 day race taking place at the same time around a 1 mile loop, 24 hours a day.
+There was three or four of us in a car, and we drove up to Flushing Meadows Corona Park at around eleven o'clock at night, where the race was taking place - it was really quiet and peaceful; just runners steadily making their way around the one mile loop.
 As soon as I stepped out of the car onto the course, I somehow knew I was going to do this race.
-I don't know why; just straight away it seemed like the most amazing thing in the world and I was going to do it next year.
+I don't know why; just straight away it seemed like the most amazing thing in the world and I knew that was going to do it next year.

 Of course, I thought to myself I would start with the Six Day Race; so I started training for that and I did my first 24 hour race in London that autumn.
 A few weeks after I did the 24 hour race, I had another interesting experience.
 One thing I really love doing is giving meditation classes and sharing meditation with the general public.
 I was giving a class that evening, and for some reason at the end, some of the audience were really interested in the link between meditation and running, and I remember going home from the resulting discussion really energised and inspired.
-The next morning when I was meditating - a kind of inner feeling came to me; if it is going to be such an amzing experience, why not do it for ten days instead of six?
+The next morning when I was meditating - a kind of inner feeling came to me; if it is going to be such an amazing experience, why not do it for ten days instead of six?
 So I signed up for the 10 day race instead.

-One day at the beginning of the year, I decided to call the race director and see what he thought.
-He said he could squeeze me in if I really wanted, but he would recommend to train hard and do the 3100 next year.
-While talking to him, I also realised it actually would be the best thing to wait, in terms of my own schedule.
+One day at the beginning of the year, I decided to call the race director of the 3100 mile race and see what he thought.
+He said he could squeeze me in if I really wanted, but personally he would recommend to train hard and do the 3100 the following year.
+While talking to him, I also realised that he was right - it actually would be the best thing to wait.
 So I decided to do the 10 day race again that April, and I ended up with 702 miles.
-(I was quoted in an article about the race in the Wall Street Journal, and also in article on the back page of Morgunblaðið, the Icelandic daily paper)
+It definitely was the right decision; it gave me a lot of confidence to do the 3100 mile race.

 How did you end up in Iceland?